CONSUMPTION GROWTH 101

 It should be noted that none of the above measures are coercive or involve promoting abortion.

 The rate of global population growth is decreasing.
 However it is decreasing from a very high level.
 The global population is still growing by approximately 1.5 million people every week.
+(Visualise new cities, each of 1.5 million people, with a new one appearing every single week.)
 This is partly what makes the problem so urgent.
 There is little certainty that population growth will fall to zero any time soon without a deliberate and concerted effort.
 Even if and when growth does stop, the greater the stabilised population of the world the fewer resources there will be to share around.
 With certainty the human population will stop growing eventually.
 However an uncontrolled halt due to environmental collapses for example could be unpleasant.